ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### Firewall or gateway rules are blocking the ping
 {: #firewall-or-gateway-rules-blocking-ping}

 If your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate) blocks ping traffic, then the status of your servers shows "disconnected" in the portal.
 Check that your firewall rules allow ping traffic from {{site.data.keyword.cloud}} IP ranges.
-For more information, see [{{site.data.keyword.cloud}} IP ranges](docs/security-groups?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges).
+For more information about IP ranges, see [{{site.data.keyword.cloud}} IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).

 ### Security group is blocking the ping
 {: #security-group-blocking-ping}